microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     @azure/communication-react
     ```

-1. Run `npm install` in the `react` folder to install the application dependencies.
+1. Open a terminal window and run the `npm install` command in the `react` folder to install the application dependencies.

 1. Open `App.tsx` and take a moment to expore the imports at the top of the file.
-These handle importing ACS security and calling symbols that will be used in the app.
+These handle importing ACS security and audio/video calling symbols that will be used in the app.

     ```typescript
     import {